 5. Segmentation Capabilities

-We’re able to see how many times someone has looked at a specific product, what time of day they visit your website, what product they bought last month, and more.
-Then, you can take that info a segment your entire list of people to make meaningful and relevant marketing messages.
+We’re able to see how many times someone has looked at a specific product, what time of day they visit your online store, what product they bought last month, and more.
+And with Drip’s new Shopper Activity API, you’ll even have the opportunity to segment people based on the product they purchased and the brand they purchased.
+Take all of this info and segment your entire list of people to make meaningful and relevant marketing messages.

 Salesforce: Inside the Marketing Cloud, you’ll find an Audience Builder.
 This is a drag-and-drop segment builder that folds in first-party, third-party, and predictive data from Einstein to help you piece together niche or broad audiences for whatever your next marketing campaign might be.